 How You’ll Feel

 Some people with advanced breast cancer may not have symptoms, but many do.
 The ones you have depend on the size of your tumor and where it has spread in your body.
 Cancer in your bones can be painful and cause fractures.
 Tumors in your lungs can make it harder to breathe.
 Treatments can help relieve these problems.
-For instance, you can take drugs to make your bones stronger.

 Treatments for Advanced Breast Cancer

 For other types of breast cancer, where tumors are only in the breast, surgery is the main way to fight the disease.
 But once cancer has spread, the most common treatments are ones that travel through your blood to treat your whole body.
-These include hormones that shrink tumors, chemotherapy and medicines that target certain types of cancer cells.
+These include hormones that shrink tumors, chemotherapy, and medicines that target certain types of cancer cells.
 Chemo shrinks tumors faster than hormones, but it has more side effects and may stop working after a while.
 Some people may choose to have a few different types of chemotherapy over time.

 What You Can Do